JesusValera

 /** @var list<Comment> */

-public readonly array $comments;
+public array $comments;

 /** @var array{id:int, birthdate:DateTimeImmutable} */

-public readonly array $additionalInfo;
+public array $additionalInfo;

 }